Ukrinform

-The National News Agency of Ukraine (Ukrinform) is the official state-run news agency in Ukraine.
-It was established in 1918 as the Bureau of Ukrainian Press (BUP).
+The National News Agency of Ukraine (Ukrinform) is the country’s official state-run news agency.
+It was founded in 1918 under the name Bureau of Ukrainian Press (BUP), making it both the oldest and the largest state information provider in Ukraine.

 Media assets